 Mortgage-Backed Securities Risk.
-When interest rates increase, the market values of mortgage-backed securities decline.
+When interest rates increase, the market values of MBS decline.
 At the same time, however, mortgage refinancings and prepayments slow, which lengthens the effective duration of these securities.
-As a result, the negative effect of the interest rate increase on the market value of mortgage-backed securities is usually more pronounced than it is for other types of fixed income securities, potentially increasing the volatility of the Fund.
-Conversely, when market interest rates decline, while the value of mortgage-backed securities may increase, the rate of prepayment of the underlying mortgages also tends to increase, which shortens the effective duration of these securities.
+As a result, the negative effect of the interest rate increase on the market value of MBS is usually more pronounced than it is for other types of fixed income securities, potentially increasing the volatility of the Fund.
+Conversely, when market interest rates decline, while the value of MBS may increase, the rate of prepayment of the underlying mortgages also tends to increase, which shortens the effective duration of these securities.
 Additionally, the liquidity of non-investment grade securities and sub-prime mortgage securities can change dramatically over time.